aunefyren/recursion-sudoku-solver/README.md

-# recursion-sudoku-solver
-School project
-Check PDF
+# Sudoku Solver using Recursion
+School project made in my problem solving with Python class.
+Project report included, check the PDF.